misskey-dev/misskey/docs/setup.md

 Misskey Setup and Installation Guide
 ================================================================

-This describes how to install and setup Misskey.
+This guide describes how to install and setup Misskey.

 *1.* Install dependencies
 ----------------------------------------------------------------